 The other really useful feature would be to be able to disable entries in the alias list without having to remove them, like it is possible with rules.[/quote]

-#4 Updated by Hollander Hollander about 2 years ago
+#4 Updated by Hollander Hollander over 2 years ago

 Give my damaged brain some time, and it comes back to me (in the shower, this morning :D).